-It’s been great year for all kinds of wild and garden fruits, including the ubiquitous blackberry bush.
-Ditches and hedgerows were draped in tangles of colourful brambles, dripping with juicy blackberries in various stages of ripening, from green to red, and the dark purple-berries that are plump and ripe.
+It’s been a great year for all kinds of wild and garden fruits, including the ubiquitous blackberry bush.
+Ditches and hedgerows were draped in tangles of colourful brambles, dripping with juicy blackberries in various stages of ripening, from green to red, and the dark purple berries that are plump and ripe.

 Blackberry picking over the years has taken us to many parts of North Mayo but one of our favourite places is along the quiet country lanes on the Sralagagh Loop, overlooking the beautiful village of Ballycastle.

 Of course, the fattest and juiciest blackberries are often the hardest to reach, deep within the tangled web of brambles or over the ditch and just out of arm’s reach.